arhohuttunen/arhohuttunen.com/content/posts/junit-5-migration/index.md

 series_weight: 7
 ---

-In this article, we will take a look at the steps rexquired for migrating from JUnit 4 to JUnit 5.
+In this article, we will take a look at the steps required for migrating from JUnit 4 to JUnit 5.
 We will see how to run existing tests along with the new version, and what changes we have to do to migrate the code.

 ## Overview